Languages

 Note: Ancestry does not presuppose known languages since it is possible for an individual to not know the languages of their forebears.
 Language points must still be spent to learn Kindred languages.

-All characters start as conversant in Woldish.
+All characters start as conversant in the commonly spoken language of Woldish.

 Common Languages

 • Sylvan (fairy-kin): The common language of fairies and woodgrues, it is believed to be distantly related to the Immortal Tongue of Fairy.
+Rarely written, but can use the High Elvish abjad.

 Uncommon Languages